 - a California drivers license suspension.2

-However, a judge can also issue a bench warrant if you are indicted by a California grand jury.
+A judge can also issue a bench warrant if you are indicted by a California grand jury.
 If this is the case, and you are not in custody when the indictment is received, the judge will issue a bench warrant for your arrest.3

 In order to understand better when and why bench warrants are issued and, more importantly how to get one cleared, our Los Angeles criminal attorneys will explain the following topics:

-If, after reading this article, you would like more information, we invite you to
+If, after reading this article, you would like more information, we invite you to contact us.

 Simply put, "recalling and quashing" a bench warrant means having it cleared from the judicial system.
 The bottom line is that you (or sometimes your attorney) must appear in court in order to complete the process.